-- Avoid touching face, mouth, and eyes. - □ Clean your workspace (desk surface, keyboard, mouse, etc.) daily with a disinfecting solution or wipes. - When cleaning computers, shutdown/sleep the computer first.
-Focus on cleaning areas that are touched when in use or when carried.
-It is ok to use disinfectant wipes but if they are wet enough to be dripping, wring them out first or begin using the wipe on a non-electronic surface first and remove any excess wetness.
-Drying with a rag or paper towel afterward can help reduce any visual residue or stickiness. - □ If possible avoid touching high contact surfaces such as handrails and doorknobs. - □ Cover coughs and sneezes with a tissue, or cough and sneeze into their upper sleeves, even when wearing a face covering. - □ If tissues are not available, all employees and students should wash their hands or use hand sanitizer after they cough, sneeze, or blow their nose.
+Avoid touching your face, mouth, and eyes.

+Cover coughs and speezes with a tissue, or cough and speeze into their upper sleeves.

+☐ Cover coughs and sneezes with a tissue, or cough and sneeze into their upper sleeves, even when wearing a face covering.

+☐ If tissues are not available, all employees and students should wash their hands or use hand sanitizer after they cough, sneeze, or blow their nose.